Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law: Introduction

-The dynamical laws (with the equiprobability assumption) imply the Boltzmann's H theorem, which says that entropy increases both into the past and into the future from any given time at which entropy is known to have some specific low value.
-This theorem is time-symmetric about this special time.
-The standard formulation of the second law of thermodynamics says that we are in the future of such a time.
-Note though that the most probable situation, given the current observations, is that we happen to be \textit{at} that special point, not in its future.
+In addition to implying that the universe's entropy evolves as a Boltzmann process, $\cal D$ includes the current value of the universe's entropy, and in particular the fact that it is far lower than its maximum.
+(In other words, our current data tells us the current value of the universe's entropy, albeit only with limited precision.)
+Crucially, the H theorem says that with extraordinarily high probability, entropy increases both into the future \textit{and into the past}, from any such time at which entropy is known to have some specific low value.
+(Indeed, the entropy conjecture is time-symmetric about such a special time.)
+In other words, the most probable situation, given the current observations, is that we happen to be precisely at a special point in the dynamics of the universe's entropy.
 In other words, the most probable situation is that we are just an entropy fluctuation, which is to say that we are a BB.

-One may respond to this argument that we also know the second law of thermodynamics, and from this we know that entropy grows with $t$, i.e., that the special point with low given entropy was in our past.
-But our knowledge of the second law arose from consideration of our data records about the past: how do we know that these are data records of the past and aren't {\em themselves} due to a fluctuation?

-We commonly assume that entropy was in fact low in the past and has been growing since.
-But assuming that the entropy in the past was (sufficiently) low amounts to a very improbable assumption, with respect to the equiprobability of the solutions compatible with $\cal D$.
-On the basis of this equiprobability, the data $\cal D$ are more likely to be the result of a fluctuation than to be the result of low entropy in the distant past.
-This is simple to show: the entropy today is higher than this assumed past entropy and entropy is directly related to probability in this sense.
-Low past entropy, in this logic, is not an account of why the present is out of equilibrium: it is additional in-probability added to how special the present is.

-Additionally, assuming ergodicity, if the set of laws $\cal L$ admits thermalization in the distant future and the universe settles into a long living equilibrium state (Boltzmann's ``thermal death"), then even if the universe started off in a low entropy state, still $\cal D$ can be realized not once but an infinite number of times (up to arbitrary precision) in the distant future, making it more reasonable to infer that an observation of $\cal D$ is one of these fluctuations, rather than something realized in the initial thermalization transient.
-These arguments appear to converge on the conclusion that we should take the hypothesis of being BB seriously.

-Yet, there is something strident and unconvincing in all this.
-Is this just a resistance due to our wrong naive intuition, or is there a real problem in the argument above?
-We think that the second case is the correct one, and here we point out where one difficulty is.

-First, we will explain that the standard argument in favor of the BB hypothesis contradicts itself by implicitly assuming the second law, which is our first contribution.
-This is semi-formal only, and we are not overly scrupulous of the precise Bayesian foundations of the philosophy of science.
-A more detailed, formal, and general version of our argument is presented later in the paper.
-Our goal is to highlight a flaw in the standard argument, while clarifying why that flaw doesn't apply to our current understanding of the laws of the universe.